 Even assuming Kraft Heinz only gets back to comparable enterprise value/EBITDA and price-to-earnings ratios with other lower-tier packaged foods stocks, it should still trade back up to $40 from the current $26 valuation.

-And at this price, KHC stock yields more than 5%.
+And at this price, KHC stock yields nearly 5%.
 In a world that is increasingly starved for meaningful yield, Kraft Heinz will become irresistible to income investors.